Keeping a business focus on key drivers is a high priority for all CEOs and Directors.

 A point to remember is that cash flow is the derivative of booked order sales being made.
-Consistent cash flow comes from consistent booked orders.
+Consistent cash flow comes from consistently booked orders.
 As most CEOs know, the profit is made in the last 20% of sales goals being achieved.
 Therefore, you must not accept any performance that is less.

-If your company is not executing strategy timely to plan, sales goals are missed, it is time to undertake a growth capability review to ascertain exactly why and establish an action plan for the months ahead.
+If your company is not executing strategy timely to plan, and sales goals are missed, it is time to undertake a growth capability review to ascertain exactly why and establish an action plan for the months ahead.
 Taking action now can see a change in the company’s performance in 90-120 days and get you back on track to where you should be.

-Click on the link and read more about Sales Improvement Review and if you are interested drop us a note to co-ordinate a thirty-minute conversation.
+Click on the link and read more about Sales Improvement Review and if you are interested, drop us a note to coordinate a thirty-minute conversation.